The Two Princesses of Bamarre: Plot

 When Addie wakes up, she learns from Meryl, who seems different somehow, that they were rescued by fairies and taken to the top of Mount Ziriat.
 The rain had fallen everywhere, curing all with the Gray Death except those who were too close to death to save.
 When Addie gained the courage to save her sister, and when the cowardly villagers redeemed themselves by helping Meryl and Addie, the fairies made water from their enchanted waterfall rain over all Bamarre.
 Meryl also tells Addie that she, too, was one of those on the brink of death when the rain came, so the fairies could not truly save her.
 However, they offered to transform her into a fairy and join them in an endless battle against fearsome, monstrous creatures, the outcome of which affects the world below.
 Meryl accepted the offer, and is now a fairy, unable to return with Addie.
 Addie also learns from Meryl that she is now with Drualt, who was also transformed after leaving Bamarre, and that he had been the presence Addie felt in her darkest hours, cheering her up and giving her the strength to go on.
 Rhys and Addie marry and live happily ever after, with Meryl as Fairy Godmother to their children and grandchildren, the first after hundreds of years.
-The book concludes with a Drault-like tale, recounting the adventures of the two Princesses of Bamarre.
+The book concludes with a Drualt-like tale, recounting the adventures of the two Princesses of Bamarre.